• Skip to primary navigation

 These coconut lime cupcakes are simply unbelievable!
 They are so light, fluffy, and flavorful.
 You simply can’t go wrong with these cupcakes!
 They have such a nice tropical taste, and they are perfect for ANY occasion.

-I used cake flour for these cupcakes, instead of regular all purpose flour.
+I used cake flour for these cupcakes instead of regular all purpose flour.
 The cake flour really makes a huge difference.
-I have made these cupcakes using with all purpose flour before, and they were still delicious.
-However, the cupcakes made with cake flour were more light and fluffy.
+I have made these cupcakes using all purpose flour before, and they were still delicious; however, the cupcakes made with cake flour were more light and fluffy.

 Also, instead of using regular milk, I used coconut milk.
 The thick and flavorful coconut milk makes a super creamy batter!